But before I can get to that two-parter, I have to slog through this two-parter.

 |Baby-faced rubber suits.
 Was it worth the wait?|

-But that only the least of this story’s problems.
+But that's only the least of this story’s problems.
 Next time, we’ll see the unsatisfactory resolution to this chaos in “World War 3."
-Spoiler Alert: World War 3 does not actually occur next episode.
+Spoiler Alert: President Rock Hudson does not show up.
+Neither does a third World War, for that matter.